jhavenz/laravel-permission-name-generator/readme.md

 This example might be the permission used when you want to know if:

-_The current User can edit THEIR TEAMS smtp settings (or any smtp settings owned by their THEIR TEAM)_
+_The current user can edit the smtp settings THEIR TEAM OWNS_
 ```php
 //=> routes/web.php